aces/Loris/modules/imaging_uploader/test/TestPlan.md

 11. Upload a new, valid, anonymized `.tar.gz` DICOM archive with the correct CandID, PSCID and visit label.
 Verify that the file appears in the table after loading is complete.
     [Manual Testing]
-12. In the Admin/Configuration module, make sure the 'ImagingUploader Auto launch' option is set to 'No'.
+12. In the Study section of the Admin/Configuration module, make sure the 'ImagingUploader Auto launch' option is set to 'No'.
     Click on the show-data button and check the contents of the upload table after the successful upload done in 8.
 Ensure that the Progress column entry for that UploadID displays 'Not Started'.
     Launch the imaging insertion scripts from a terminal window.
 Make sure the Progress column entry for that UploadID displays